muxinc/elements/packages/mux-uploader/README.md

 <script type="module" src="https://cdn.jsdelivr.net/npm/@mux/mux-uploader@1.0.0-beta.6/dist/mux-uploader.mjs"></script>
 ```

-# Usage

-In these examples, you will replace the value of the `endpoint` property with the the response returned from [creating a Direct Upload](https://docs.mux.com/api-reference/video#operation/create-direct-upload).
-Creating a direct upload happens server-side directly to the Mux API.
+# How to use `mux-uploader`

+When uploading a file directly to Mux, you must first generate a signed upload URL by making a server-side API call to Mux's [Create Direct Upload](https://docs.mux.com/api-reference/video#operation/create-direct-upload) endpoint.

+In a successful API response, you will receive a unique signed upload URL that can then be passed along to your client application and set as the `endpoint` property on a `mux-uploader` element.
 The URL for a Direct Upload looks like `"https://storage.googleapis.com/video..."`.

+> In the following examples, you will replace the value of the `endpoint` property with your unique direct upload URL.

 ## Quickstart